 CU: Talent places the strip.

 CU: Talent installs the pipette tip and the 0.2 ml tube.

 CU: Talent starts the program.
-TEXT: Wash the sphere particles after the enrichment is completed
+TEXT: Wash the sphere particles after the enrichment is completed.

 Centrifuge the 0.2-millilter tube at 15,500 x g for 5 minutes [1].
 Discard the supernatant and keep 10 microliters of the enrichment product [2].
 Add 200 microliters of nuclease-free water to the tube and mix by vortexing [3].

-Reuse 2.1.2.
+Please use the centrifuge shot of using microcentrifuge.

 CU: Talent discards the supernatant and keeps 10 microliters of the enrichment product.
 Videographer: Please obtain multiple takes, this is repeated.

 CU: Talent adds water and vortexes the tube.
+(NO TEXT, same as 3.4.3)

 Centrifuge the 0.2-millilter tube again [1].
 Discard the supernatant and keep 10 microliters of the enrichment product [2].
 Add 90 microliters of nuclease-free water to the tube and mix by vortexing [3].